backdrop-contrib/footnotes/footnotes_wysiwyg/README.txt

 CKEditor
 ------------------------
+Note: The recommended CKEditor version that this plugin is known to work correctly with is CKEditor 3.3.1.
+Some newer versions (in particular 3.5.2 has been tested) only partially work.
+See known issues.

 This is a rather sophisticated plugin to show a dialog to insert
 <fn> footnotes or edit existing ones.
 It produces and understands
 the <fn>angle bracket</fn> variant and uses the fakeObjects API to